top of page

 For example:

 After considerable discussion, you and your spouse make the decision that for the holidays this year you are going to vacation together and enjoy a relaxing change of pace.
-You want to spend some much-needed fun time with just the two of you.
-You want to take a break from the hustle and bustle of dealing with extended family - stressing over meal planning, scheduling activities, arguing over who gets what room, financial contribution disagreements, and engaging in the same draining religious and political conversations year after year.
+You want to spend much-needed fun time just the two of you.
+You need to take a break from the hustle and bustle of dealing with extended family - stressing over meal planning, scheduling activities, arguing over who gets what room, financial contribution disagreements, and engaging in the same draining religious and political conversations year after year.

 "How can you break this precious family tradition?
-After all, you have time off work, a nice vacation home, and space for everyone, making it so much easier on all of us.”
+After all, you have time off work, a nice vacation home, and space for everyone - making it so much easier on all of us.”
 Your family continues about how their lives are more stressful than yours and how they really need a break.
 “Why can’t you go on vacation just the two of you another time?
 Don’t you want to make Christmas memories together with us?”

 After engaging with them, you feel the emotional weight of making yourself responsible for everyone's happiness.
 So, you tell your spouse, “Let’s just host everyone one more year.”